japila-books/apache-spark-internals/docs/storage/NettyBlockTransferService.md

 ERROR Error while uploading block [blockId]
 ```

-uploadBlock is part of the xref:storage:BlockTransferService.adoc#uploadBlock[BlockTransferService] abstraction.
+uploadBlock is part of the storage:BlockTransferService.md#uploadBlock[BlockTransferService] abstraction.

 == [[UploadBlock]] UploadBlock Message

-`UploadBlock` is a `BlockTransferMessage` that describes a block being uploaded, i.e. send over the wire from a <<uploadBlock, NettyBlockTransferService>> to a xref:storage:NettyBlockRpcServer.adoc#UploadBlock[NettyBlockRpcServer].
+`UploadBlock` is a `BlockTransferMessage` that describes a block being uploaded, i.e. send over the wire from a <<uploadBlock, NettyBlockTransferService>> to a storage:NettyBlockRpcServer.md#UploadBlock[NettyBlockRpcServer].

 .`UploadBlock` Attributes
 [cols="1,2",options="header",width="100%"]